 Leveraging the high bioavailability of Bicycles as topical inhaled agents, Bicycle has partnered with a world leader in respiratory science, AstraZeneca, to evaluate the potential for local delivery of inhaled Bicycles in the lung.
 In the same collaboration, AstraZeneca is evaluating Bicycles for the treatment of cardiovascular and metabolic diseases.
-AstraZeneca is using its therapy area expertise and access to significant resources to lead the optimisation of Bicycles identified by the Bicycle platform.
-In addition to the significant patient benefit that can result from leveraging the Bicycle technology in these diseases, Bicycle can receive >$1B in milestone payments in addition to single digit royalties should all products reach the market.
-Bicycle and AstraZeneca expanded their collaboration to include additional targets in respiratory and cardio-metabolic diseases in May 2018.
+AstraZeneca is using its therapy area expertise and access to significant resources to lead the optimization of Bicycles identified by the Bicycle platform.
+In addition to the significant patient benefit that can result from leveraging the Bicycle technology in these diseases, Bicycle can receive >$1B in milestone payments, as well as single digit royalties should all products reach the market.
+In May 2018, Bicycle and AstraZeneca expanded their collaboration to include additional targets in respiratory, cardiovascular and metabolic diseases.

-Due to their synthetic flexibility, tuneable PK characteristics and ability to generate high affinity, high selective binders to targets, Bicycles are ideal therapeutics for haematological disorders.
-To develop its new therapeutics based on bicyclic peptides for haemophilia and sickle cell disease, Bicycle has partnered with Bioverativ, the newly formed haematology-focused, spinout from Biogen.
-Under the collaboration, Bicycle will lead activities through to candidate selection, partnering with Bioverativ for therapeutic expertise.
-Bicycle received a $10 million upfront technology access fee and is eligible to receive additional commercial milestone payments on a collaboration program by collaboration program basis.
+Due to their synthetic flexibility, tunable pharmacokinetic characteristics and ability to generate highly selective binders to targets, Bicycles are ideal therapeutics for hematological disorders.
+To develop new therapeutics based on bicyclic peptides for hemophilia, Bicycle has partnered with Sanofi in the field of non-malignant hematology.
+Under the collaboration, Bicycle leads activities through to candidate selection, partnering with Sanofi for therapeutic expertise.
+Bicycle received an upfront technology access fee and is eligible to receive additional commercial milestone payments on a collaboration program by collaboration program basis.

-The pharmacological and physicochemical characteristics of Bicycles also make them well suited for ophthalmology indications.
+The pharmacological and physicochemical characteristics of Bicycles also make them well-suited for ophthalmology indications.
 Bicycle has partnered with leading ophthalmology company Oxurion, formerly ThromboGenics, for the development of novel plasma kallikrein inhibitors, including THR-149 for the treatment of diabetic macular edema.
-A Phase 1 clinical trial of THR-149 began in 2018 and completed Phase 1 enrollment in April 2019.
+Clinical development of THR-149 began in 2018 and completed Phase 1 enrollment in April 2019.
 Bicycle receives milestones and royalty payments from the collaboration.
-Bicycle and Oxurion extended the alliance in May 2018.
+Bicycle and Oxurion extended the alliance in January 2018.